Aden Yemen Travel Guide

 Various fried pastries and roasted corn are common street snacks.
 Honey and dates are popular sweet treats.
 Be extremely careful with street food due to hygiene concerns.

-These are most common options.
+These are the most common options.
 Hygiene can be a major concern, and careful selection is required for safety.

 Extremely limited, usually only available within high-security hotels catering to international staff, often with a restricted selection.